Fauzan-affan/training-intro-to-react/README.md

 React Js is a JavaScript library created by facebook.
 React is not an MVC framework.
 React is a library that is composable user interface, which means that we can create various UIs that we can split into components.

+### Why Learn React?

+* Created and Maintained by Facebook
+* More than 100k stars on Github
+* Huge community
+* In demand skillset

 **Thursday, Nov 05 2020 (10 AM - 03 PM)**

 * Materials: